DrGJGuerrero/ds210-syllabus/README.md

 ## Learning Outcomes

-By the end of the course, you will be able to ...
+By the end of the course, you will be (BETTER) able to ...

 1. Discuss data science trends and skills
 2. Understand database query concepts